Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Experiments

 \subsection{Ablation Study}

 The profile comparison already shows that stronger temporal goals matter.
-We next ask a narrower question: is Temp+ driven by one accidental score term, or by the combination of several cues?
+We next ask whether Temp+ is driven by one dominant score term or by the combination of several cues.
 Table~\ref{tab:ablation} supports the latter reading.

 The ablation pattern is benchmark-dependent rather than collapsing onto one dominant feature.
 On \vmm, removing VDS or the PPL-like term costs about one point, which is consistent with that benchmark's reliance on genuinely video-dependent filtering.
 On \mvb and especially \mlvu, removing self-consistency hurts more, indicating that answer stability is an important reliability cue for those tasks.
 Some single removals even help one benchmark while hurting others, which further argues against a single monotone driver.
-The joint removal is more damaging on \mvb than any individual ablation, so the most defensible reading is distributed mechanism support: Temp+ works because multiple scoring ingredients and feasibility controls reinforce the same temporal allocation direction.
+The joint removal is more damaging on \mvb than any individual ablation, suggesting that Temp+ relies on multiple scoring ingredients and feasibility controls that reinforce the same temporal allocation direction.